 1930’s Paris meets fresh London cool

-Experience a slice of European enchantment at Biff’s Bistro.
-Indulge in our robust, seasonal menus, featuring traditional French bistro favourites, like steak tartare, duck confit and steak frites.
-Unwind with cocktails and flavourful bites in the buzzing bar après work.
-Or enjoy al fresco dining on our colourful street-side terrace, inspired by Parisian patios.
+Experience l’art de vivre at Biff’s Bistro, where modern-day Paris meets classic French comfort in Toronto’s downtown core.
+Indulge in our robust, seasonal menus, featuring traditional bistro favourites like steak tartare, duck confit and steak frites.
+Unwind with cocktails and elegant bites at the bar après work or enjoy al fresco dining on our buzzing street-side terrace, inspired by Parisian patios.
+Your table awaits!

 CHEF DE CUISINE, TRENTON PAJULUOMA